Joyas/date-converter/README.md

 on the route /documentation, and also all the convertions which are working.
-(You can see the html page of this documentation in /src/TH/DateConverter/Bundle/Resources/views/Documentation/index.html)
+(You can see the html page of this documentation in /src/TH/DateConverter/Bundle/Resources/views/Documentation/index.html) However, because it is a symfony bundle, when you query the server, you always must query the route /web and then the route that you want to query.
+For example URL/web/documentation.

 ## Installing